chitranshmotwani/chitranshmotwani/README.md

 - 🌐 Web development
 - 🤖 Machine learning and AI

-## What I'm Working On

-- 🌟 Currently working on [Project Name] - [Brief Description]
-- 📚 Learning [Technology/Tool/Framework]
-- 📝 Writing technical articles on [Your Blog/Platform]

 ## Get in Touch

 - 📫 Email me at cma115@sfu.ca